Turistforeningen/node-dnt-api/README.md

 ### getMemberFor(`object` query, `function` cb)

 The `getMemberFor()` method is used to get details for a given member from the membership register.

+### query parameter

 The `query` parameter can at the moment have eith one of two properties:

 1. `sherpa_id` - which is the local user id for Sherpa 3.
 2. `medlemsnummer` which is the membership number for a given membership.

+### cb paramameter

+The callback function to this requests takes tree parameters:

+1. `Error` err - this is an error if the HTTP request itself failed.
+2. `number` statusCode - HTTP status code returned from the API.
+3. `object` memberData - data returned from the API.

+## Example

 ```javascript
 dnt.getMemberFor({ sherpa_id: 1234 }, function(err, statusCode, memberData) {